Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Audi e-tron and Jaguar I-PACE Comparison

 The Audi e-tron and Jaguar I-PACE are luxury EVs that compete with Tesla’s higher-end models.
 The e-tron’s battery life is expected to last around 150,000 miles, with a capacity loss of around 15% after 5 years.
 The I-PACE’s battery life is estimated to be around 200,000 miles, with a capacity loss of around 12% after 5 years.
-While these models boast impressive battery life, they still can’t match Tesla’s battery life expectations.
+While these models boast impressive battery life, they still can’t match Tesla’s expectations.
 However, they offer exceptional performance, comfort, and luxury features that may justify their higher price points.

 Industry-Wide Battery Life Trends